SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/software-requirements.md

 5. [Firmware for SiWx917 NCP](./matter-artifacts.md#siwx917-firmware-for-siwx917-ncp)

-## Software Packages Required for Wi-Fi SiWx917 SoC devices
+## Software Packages Required for Wi-Fi SiWx917 SoC Devices

 1. [GeckoSDK package](/matter/<docspace-docleaf-version>/matter-wifi-getting-started-example/software-installation#installation-of-gecko-sdk-extension), which can be installed as part of the Simplicity Studio tool installation.